 Not only does the brand miss out on revenue in the short term, but over time the ROAS curve shifts to the right due to brand demand increasing.
 As brands invest in building an audience, they increase the number of consumers in the Consideration and Purchase stage of the customer journey.

-This means that a brand that focuses only on high ROAS audiences, is actually losing out on future revenue as well.
+This means that a brand that focuses only on high ROAS audiences is losing out on future revenue as well.

-In order to maximize revenue, it’s imperative that a brand identify their optimal ROAS and maintain that while scaling the campaigns.
+To maximize revenue, a brand must identify its optimal ROAS and maintain that while scaling the campaigns.

 Calculating your optimal ROAS

 Brands can have different ways of calculating their optimal ROAS, but a basic guideline is to use your average margin and average order value to identify your break-even point.
 You can then define an acceptable margin to create a baseline optimal ROAS.